ARPER + PAPERSHELL

 Which brings us to public awareness and sense of agency: does anyone know or care about this stuff, and can other industries lead by example here, more effectively?

-3 SHOPPING TROLLEY LOBBY?
+3 SHOPPING TROLLEY LOBBY

 Can’t help thinking we need to tackle these huge abstract problems at a very tangible, everyday level.
 For example, everyone uses supermarkets which are awash with packaged goods, many unnecessarily so, using materials not currently recyclable.
-The uniformity and prevalence of this situation validates continuance unchecked: same problem different department.
+The uniformity and prevalence of this situation validates continuance unchecked: same problem, different department.

 If supermarkets were required (or preferably chose) to take their packaging back and banned from using materials not easily recycled or composted they would change how they do things; more loose and local, less long-life, cash-back for returning bottles and cans, perhaps fewer products overall as some suppliers fail to comply.
 A tiny bit less convenient but a simpler, more enjoyable experience with lots of info about how, why, benefits and cost-savings.